tandcsurf/jekyll-now/_posts/2017-10-3-Dealing-With-A-Big-New-Scary-Codebase.md

 Wew, that's a lot of components to digest.
 There are at least a hundred throughout.
 Many of them are spawned out of iteration.
 The rest are deeply nested.

-It helps tremendously to just take a moment to calm down and embrace the confusion.
-It's good to recognize that any issues won't (or can't) be solved right away.
+**It helps tremendously to just take a moment to calm down and embrace the confusion.** It's good to recognize that any issues won't (or can't) be solved right away.
 You might spend hours, or even days, understanding how all the plumbing in a project fits together, how data flows, and where the edges of the current build drop off.
 It's like a surgery case.
 The doctors are going to pore over an MRI to understand what's going on under the hood before they start scooping stuff out willy-nilly.

 So let's do that initial legwork in familiarity.
 Let's take a look at the repo up on github to see what kind of branches we're working with, to make sure we're on base before we start diving in:

 ![](/images/liquidvotebranches.png)

-It looks like gh-pages is a whole bunch of commits ahead of master v0.1.0 is a few ahead..
+It looks like gh-pages is a whole bunch of commits ahead of master v0.1.0 is lagging behind..

 In this case, it looks like v.0.1.0 is the production branch.
 It's not intuitive at first glance, but the total amount of commits, as well as commits ahead, can be pretty misleading.
-One of the commits in the production branch had likely taken in a lot of changes and consolidations at once, and has been updated more recently.
-After we fork and clone down the repo, we'll work from that.
+The v.0.1.0 branch has been more recently updated, and looks to have a more advanced codebase.
+Some of the commits in the v0.1.0 branch had likely taken in a lot of changes and consolidations them at once, and had additional changes laid on top.

+After we fork and clone down the repo, we'll work from v.0.1.0

 Now that we have the project, let's start it up and see if we can get some sort of feedback loop going.